gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "Me neither," Noxy told her.
 She tugged her skirt up to reveal the toes of her scuffed mountain boots.
-"I was afraid I'd trip and fall down the stairs if I wore nice shoes, so I wore these instead."
+"I was afraid I'd trip and fall down the stairs if I tried to wear anything fancy, so I wore these instead."

 The princess's eyes widened.
 She giggled.
 "Look!" she whispered loudly to Mope, pointing.
 "She's wearing *boots*!"